LizGoro90/db-tour/tutorials/queries/02/README.md

 err := res.All(&books)
 ```

-This is the same query sorted by title (descending order):
+You can build the query to return items in different ways, such as sorted by title (descending order):

 ```go
 var books []Book